$213,183Average Value$141Average Price per Sq Ft11Homes For Sale

 As its name implies, Central Superior is in the middle of it all.
 Nearly all the restaurants and shops cling to the two intersecting thoroughfares, Tower Avenue and Route 2.
 The neighborhood is colloquially referred to as downtown, and with good reason: Downtown Duluth lies seven miles north and Superior Bay two miles east, not to mention the convenience of what’s already in the neighborhood.
 Though anchored by a retail presence at its core, Central Superior remains a suburb that, when venturing a block or two in each direction, reveals residential streets knitted seamlessly alongside its small businesses.
 Homes dating back to the early 20th century show their age a bit, but buyers won’t be paying the price for owning established builds.
 These single-family homes feature updated interiors while retaining much of their vintage exterior look and are priced at a fraction of Downtown Duluth’s price.
 In addition to the manly yearly events in town, folks have Superior Bay and Superior Lake at their disposal for afternoon fun.

-Center City Park welcomes you to Superior Wisconsin.
+Center City Park welcomes residents and visitors alike to Superior, WI.

-With retailers and Lake Superior all close by, Central Superior is in the middle of it all.
+With retailers and Lake Superior close by, Central Superior is in the middle of all Superior has to offer.

 1/2